basecamp/easymon/README.md

 8. Push the branch up
 9. Send a pull request for your branch

-If you're going to make a major change ask first to maje sure it's in line with the project goals.
+If you're going to make a major change ask first to make sure it's in line with the project goals.

 ## To Do